lyndaSm/PC-Algorithm/README.md

 # PC-Algorithm

-Python implementations and simulation experiments accompanying Linda Smail's manuscript, **Root-Induced Network-Packet Decomposition of the PC Algorithm: Structure, Correctness, Estimation, and Limits**.
+Python implementations and simulation experiments accompanying my draft paper, **Root-Induced Network-Packet Decomposition of the PC Algorithm: Structure, Correctness, Estimation, and Limits**.

 The code studies causal discovery with PC-stable and a decomposition based on the graph obtained from marginal-independence tests.
 It includes level-synchronous and packet-first schedules, separator selection, synthetic data generators, and Gaussian and discrete conditional-independence tests.